IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 ---

 ### Stem Holder
-A tool like this is perfect for holding switch Stem and makes lubing them so much easier.
+A tool like this is perfect for holding switch Stems and makes lubing them so much easier.
 Press and hold the top open the clutch; release to grip.

-You no longer need to fear accidently dropping and searching for those loose stems.
+You no longer need to fear accidentally dropping and searching for those loose stems.

 <div class="gallery" data-columns="2">
 	<img src="/images/Photo_Blog/Stem_Holder_Dustproof.jpg">
 	<img src="/images/Photo_Blog/Stem_Holder_MX.jpg">
 </div>
-Dustproof and Regular MX Style are both compatiable with this Stem Holder.
+Dustproof and Regular MX Style are both compatible with this Stem Holder.

 ---